Skip to Content

 • Vegetable oil (for frying)

-1. The first step on this recipe for churros is to grab a large saucepan or pot and heat the water and milk with vanilla extract over low heat.
-Once it boils remove it from heat.
+1. The first step in this recipe for churros is to grab a large saucepan or pot and heat the water and milk with vanilla extract over low heat.
+Once it boils, remove it from heat.

-1. When the oil is ready, using the churrera or a pastry bag, make the churros of the length you want.
+1. When the oil is ready, use the churrera or a spoon to shape your traditional churros and carefully drop them into the hot oil.
+Make the churros of the length you want.
 Remove them when they get a golden brown color.
 They should be cooked in enough oil to float in, so you’ll have to flip them so each side gets an even color.

-1. Put them in a container or plate with napkins to absorb the oil and coat them through sugar.
+1. Put them in a container or plate with napkins to absorb the oil and coat them with sugar.
 Serve them warm and enjoy!

 Substitution of Ingredients